-- 1. As soon as feasible, the Administration should submit a consolidated list of planned capital projects for the current fiscal year. - 2.
-During the rest of the current fiscal year, the Administration should make adequate preparations to allow it to submit a fully compliant 5-year capital budget for the City Council's review and approval as part of the 2016-17 budget cycle. - 3.
-The Director of Operations should develop a 3-5 year plan for further school repairs and renovations to begin upon the conclusion of the current package before the Rhode Island Department of Education. - 4.
-The Department of Public Works should complete a comprehensive assessment of the City's sidewalks by the end of calendar year 2015, and report to the City Council concerning its estimated cost of repair of the entire system.
+- 1. As soon as possible, the Administration should submit a tentative capital budget for the current fiscal year that more fully meets the requirements of Home Rule Charter Section 812. - 2.
+During the rest of the current fiscal year, the Administration should make adequate preparations to allow it to submit a fully compliant capital budget for the City Council's review and approval as part of the 2016-17 budget cycle. - 3.
+The Director of Operations should formulate a school renovation plan for submission to RIDE that achieves the "middle ground" level of renovations to transform all school buildings into quality learning environments. - 4.
+The Department of Public Works should complete its assessment of the City's sidewalks by the end of calendar year 2015 and report to the City Council concerning its estimated cost of repair of the entire system. - 5.
+In early 2016, the City Council and administration should assess which capital funding needs can be addressed with the bonding capacity expected to be available by January 1, 2017.
+Based on that assessment, the City should develop a general obligation bond proposal for the voters to consider as part of the 2016 general election ballot.

-- 5. In early 2016, the City Council and administration should assess which capital funding needs can be addressed with the bonding capacity expected to be available by January 1, 2017.
-Based on that assessment, the City should consider developing a general obligation bond proposal for the voters to consider as part of the 2016 general election ballot. - 6.
-The City should work with its peer communities and with the State to explore ways to repackage the State's school construction aid program so that the State's share of school financing costs does not count against the City's bonding capacity for the purpose of determining the City's credit rating.
+6. The City should work with its peer communities and with the State to explore ways to repackage the State's school construction aid program so that the State's share of school financing costs does not count against the City's bonding capacity for the purpose of determining the City's credit rating.